dastal/Ruby_Course/README.md

 - prgram ruby like in text editor

 **Conclusion**
-- First impression: similar like python
+- First impression: similar to python
 - Very interesting types of for-loops
 - puts and gets are really useful funcitons for I/O
 - Hashes: weird dictionaries...